ministryofjustice/technical-risk-measures/README.md

 - Are willing to work on it
 - Be currently working on the application or available to pick up work on the same day

+A managed service contract means that all day-to-day technical work on the service is outsourced.
+A system which is outsourced but without a contract that covers continuous maintenance and improvement work does not count as a managed service here.
+However good the support provided by a managed service contract, we should still have some in-house understanding of how the system works at a technical level in order to make informed decisions about it and provide oversight.

 **Scoring**